-To initiate a network proposal, for example, a rule that validators should adopt, send 74 Stroop to each of the initial set of nonprofits with a memo linking to a description of the rule you would propose.
+To initiate a network proposal, for example, a rule that validators should adopt, send 74 Stroop to each of the initial set of nonprofits19 with a memo linking to a description of the rule you would propose.
 The exact formatting etc. of your proposal should allow for comprehension, uptake, analysis, and decision making.
 Formatting for proposals generally might itself be defined in a proposal.

-To vote to adopt a proposal, send those same accounts 175 Stroop each, with a memo listing the transaction hash of the proposal you are supporting.
-There is no need to vote "no" on proposals: proposals are accepted by all simply when 50% of active participants' GC support them.
+To vote to adopt a proposal (assuming you have already sent your Active Voter memo) send those same accounts 175 Stroop each, with a memo listing the transaction hash of the proposal you are supporting.
+There is no need to vote "no" on proposals: proposals are accepted by all simply when 50% of active participants' GC support them (70%, for adding/removing nonprofits).
 To remove your 'yes" vote, send yourself 57 Stroop with the same memo.